axboe/fio/HOWTO.rst

 	entry as well as the other data values.
 Defaults to 0 meaning that offsets are not present in logs.
 Also see `Log File Formats`_.

+.. option:: log_prio=bool

+	If this is set, the *Command priority* field in `Log File Formats`_ shows the priority value and the IO priority class of the command.
+	Otherwise, the field shows if the command has the highest RT priority class or not.
+Also see	`Log File Formats`_.

 .. option:: log_compression=int

 	If this is set, fio will compress the I/O logs as it goes, to keep the